nysenate/OpenLegislation/src/main/webapp/static/docs/html/_sources/bills.txt

 Search for bills
 ----------------

-Read this [insert link] for info on how to construct search terms.
-The bill search index is comprised of full bill responses (i.e. the json response returned when requesting a single bill) so query and sort strings will be based on that response structure.
+Read our :doc:`search API docs<search_api>` for info on how to construct search terms.
+The bill search index is comprised of full bill responses
+(i.e. the json response returned when requesting a single bill) so query and sort strings will be based on that response structure.